GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Devvortex.md

 ## Port scanning

-We need to start with a port scanning to see which services are available in order to try to exploit them:
+I will start with a port scanning to see which services are available in order to try to exploit them:

 ```bash
 ❯ sudo nmap -p- -sVC --open -sS --min-rate 5000 -n -Pn 10.10.11.242 -oN tcpTargeted